What Does Cell Phone Insurance Cover

 What Phone Insurance Typically Covers

-Here’s what’s commonly covered across many mobile phone insurance plans:
+Here’s what’s commonly included across many plans:

 Accidental damage, including drops and screen breaks